-Donofrio joined Bank of America in 1999 and has served in many key roles in the company’s corporate and investment bank, including co-head of Global Corporate and Investment Banking and co-head of Global Investment Banking.
+Donofrio has served as Bank of America’s CFO since mid-2015.
+He joined Bank of America in 1999 and has served in many key roles in the company’s corporate and investment bank, including co-head of Global Corporate and Investment Banking and co-head of Global Investment Banking.
 During his career, he also led Global Corporate Banking, Global Industry Groups, Global Health Care, Consumer and Retail, and the Technology, Media and Telecom Group.
-In addition, as head of Global Corporate Credit and Transaction Banking, he gained experience in managing the assets and liabilities of banks, including loans, leases and other assets, and bank deposits.
+In addition, as head of Global Corporate Credit and Transaction Banking, he managed the assets and liabilities of the bank, including loans, leases and other assets, and bank deposits.

 Donofrio served in the U.S. Navy from 1982 to 1988 as a naval flight officer.